 8.2.6 Deck Clearance

 The lower deck elevation should be established based on 7.8.
-If local wave impact on the underside of the lower deck is anticipated, local strengthening of the deck structure may be needed.
+If local wave impact on the underside of the lower deck is anticipated based on the analysis or model test, local strengthening of the deck structure may be needed for the estimated wave pressure load.

 In general, the design should minimize platform components, piping or equipment located below the lower deck in the designated air gap.
 However, when it is unavoidable to position such items as minor subcellars, sumps, drains, production piping, or other secondary structures in the air gap, provisions should be made for the wave forces acting on these items.
 These wave forces may be calculated using the crest pressure of the design wave applied against the projected area.
 Local wave diffraction effects due to the hull columns should be incorporated into the wave crest velocities used to calculate the loads.
 This includes the influence of increased wave kinematics and surface elevation.
 These forces may be considered on a “local” basis in the design of the item.
+Guidance on slamming loads and areas to account for can be found in DNV-OTG- (add ref to ref list)14:_Horizontal wave impact loads for column stabilized units, June_2019.
 These provisions do not apply to vertical members such as deck support posts, hull columns, risers, etc., which normally penetrate the air gap.
 If the cumulative load on the items in the designated air gap is sufficient to influence the global performance, they should be included in the global model.
 See 8.3.3(i) for wave and current loads.

 8.2.7 Weight Engineering

 Because of their effect on the platform buoyancy and tendon tension requirements, all weights and centers of gravity should be accurately and continuously monitored throughout the design, construction, and in place project phases.
 Particular attention should be to the application of contingency in the design at the various project phases.
-In the earlier phases adjustments in the design either by proper contingency to design loads are reductions to allowable stresses should be made to accommodate the growth predicted by the weight growth predicted in the weight engineering estimates.
+In the earlier phases adjustments in the design either by proper contingency to design loads or by reductions to allowable stresses should be made to accommodate the growth predicted by the weight growth predicted in the weight engineering estimates.
 See 5.4.4 for weight verification.

 8.2.8 Corrosion